-Your dog will also be hoping for good food in his belly, but can you share your Thanksgiving feast with him?
-For the most part, NO. Most of the foods we enjoy contain ingredients like dairy, sugar, and fat in quantities that are harmful for our dogs.
+However you celebrate, chances are your pup will be hoping that you’ll share your Thanksgiving food.
+But beware, because many foods can be harmful for our dogs.
 While basic vegetables and lean meats are okay, keep the pumpkin pie for humans only.

 Before indulging your pet this year, follow our 10 holiday food tips to keep your dog safe this Thanksgiving.